scottwedge/coding-refresher/notes/frameworks/ruby-on-rails/ror.md

 I want to be able to create/update/delete projects;
 I want to be able to add tasks to my project;
 I want to be able to update/delete tasks;
-I want to be able to prioritise tasks within a project;
+I want to be able to prioritize tasks within a project;
 I want to be able to set a deadline for my task;
 I want to be able to mark a task as 'done';
 I want to be able to add comments to my tasks;